-After Asch’s original study, he decided to carry out a number of further investigations to see if he could affect the level of conformity witnessed from the participants.
+Variables Affecting Conformity: After Asch’s original study, he decided to carry out a number of further investigations to see which variables would affect the levels of conformity among participants.
 Have a look at the table below – the situational variables are the factors that Asch manipulated in the experiment to see if they would affect the levels of conformity.

 |Situational Variable – A01||Linking back to Asch’s research – A03|

 |Size of group – Research indicates that conformity rates increase as the size of the majority influence increases, but there does come a point where further increases in the size of the majority does not lead to further increases in conformity